jamesocoder/myProjects/docker/vite_ts/README.md

     - To run in development mode with Watch and HMR functionality, use either:
         - `docker compose --profile dev up --watch`
         - `docker compose up development --watch`
-    - To serve a build version of the project, use either:
+    - To serve a build version of the project using [http-server](https://github.com/http-party/http-server), use either:
         - `docker compose --profile prod up -d`
         - `docker compose up production`
     - To use Vite locally without involving Docker, first use `yarn install` then either: